4-0-4Not-Found/selfproject-photography-system/README.md

 - Defined associations between models in `Models/index.js`
 - Synced database successfully with Neon

+## ✅ 25/09/2025 Progress
+- Implemented Sequelize models: Booking, Order, Photo, Gallery, Payment
+- Defined associations between users, services, bookings, orders, and photos
+- Added controllers and routes for Orders, Bookings, Photos, and Gallery
+- Linked Photos with Orders and Payments with Orders
+- Tested endpoints with Thunder Client (CRUD verified for Orders, Bookings, and Photos)
+- Fixed missing imports in routes and improved error handling

 # 📝 Notes

 ## 🚀 Next Steps in Building the Website